plone/training/configuring_customizing.rst

 In portal_skins we can change certain images, css-files and templates.

 * portal_skins is deprecated technology
-* We only do some minial changes here.
+* We only do some minimal changes here.

 .. only:: not presentation